 - Undetected equipment malfunction: Even with proper maintenance, equipment malfunctions may still occur, including overheating and increased vibration that may not be detected until it is too late.

-- Lack of trained or certified operator on staff or on shift: The technical skills gap in manufacturing means that in some cases, a machine operator may not be available.
+- Lack of trained or certified operators on staff or on shift: The technical skills gap in manufacturing means that in some cases, a machine operator may not be available.
 While not attributable to an equipment malfunction, this is still considered unplanned downtime.

-Types of Machine Downtime
+Types of machine downtime

 The causes listed above can lead to various types of downtime, including: